-Yes, some parts.
-Those who have mobility limitations or are unable to hike can still appreciate the unusual landscape from the various viewpoints and pull-offs throughout the park.
-However, note that none of the trails, unfortunately, are wheelchair accessible.
+Those with mobility limitations can still appreciate the unusual landscapes from many different viewpoints and pull-offs throughout the park.

 There is a ramp into the Visitor Center where more information can be found, as well as handicapped parking and accessible restrooms here.